 - Gain insider knowledge that can help you in writing your resume, interviewing, and more.

 - Initiate a professional relationship and expand your network of contacts in a specific career field; meet people who may forward job leads to you in the future.

 Research Career Fields

 - Pursue your own contacts.
 People you already know, even if they aren't in fields of interest to you, can lead you to people who are.
 This includes family, friends, teaching assistants, professors and former employers.

 - Identify names of Cal alumni.
 Berkeley graduates will often take a special interest in Cal students.
-Utilize the @cal Career Network and LinkedIn to connect with Cal alums.
+Utilize the @cal Career Network and LinkedIn to find them.

-- Review the Book of Lists, a directory of leading employers in major urban areas in California, available on campus at the Thomas J. Long Business Library.
+- Review the Book of Lists, a directory of leading employers in major urban areas, available on campus at the Thomas J. Long Business Library.

 Prepare for the interview